 The Association uses a two-dimensional loan rating model based on an internally generated combined System risk rating guidance that incorporates a 14-point risk-rating scale to identify and track the probability of borrower default and a separate scale addressing loss given default over a period of time.
 Probability of default is the probability that a borrower will experience a default within 12 months from the date of the determination of the risk rating.
 A default is considered to have occurred if the lender believes the borrower will not be able to pay its obligation in full or the borrower is past due more than 90 days.
-The loss given default is management's estimate as to the anticipated exposure on a specific loan assuming default has occurred.
+The loss given default is management's estimate as to the anticipated economic loss on a specific loan assuming default has occurred or is expected to occur within the twelve months.

 Each of the probability of default categories carries a distinct percentage of default probability.
 The 14-point risk rating scale provides for granularity of the probability of default, especially in the acceptable ratings.
 There are nine acceptable categories that range from a borrower of the highest quality to a borrower of minimally acceptable quality.
 The probability of default between 1 and 9 is very narrow and would reflect almost no default to a minimal default percentage.
 The probability of default grows more rapidly as a loan moves from a "9" to other assets especially mentioned and grows significantly as a loan moves to a substandard (viable) level.
-A substandard (nonviable) rating indicates that the probability of default is almost certain.
+A substandard (non-viable) rating indicates that the probability of default is almost certain.